alisha-develops/astronomy-daily-pics/GUIDE.md

   </body>
 </html>
 ```
-the `<div id="app">` is an empty box. your JavaScript will fill it with content. the script tag loads your code.
+this is the base structure for any vite vanilla js project. the only things you will ever change are the `<title>` and what goes inside `<body>`. the `<div id="app">` is just an empty box right now. your javascript will fill it with content at runtime. if you check the elements tab in your browser devtools after the page loads, you will see it filled with the title, image and explanation. even though your html file just says `<div id="app"></div>`. that's javascript doing its job.

 also, notice the `type="module"` in the script tag - this tells the browser to treat your javascript as a modern ES module. without it, `import.meta.env` won't work and your API key will show as `undefined`.

-basically, vite uses ES module syntax under the hood. `type="module"` enables features like `import`, `export`, and `import.meta` in the browser. it also automatically defers the script, meaning it waits for the HTML to fully load before running -- which is why your `document.querySelector("#app")` always finds the element.
+basically, vite uses ES module syntax under the hood. `type="module"` enables features like `import`, `export`, and `import.meta` in the browser. it also automatically defers the script, meaning it waits for the HTML to fully load before running - which is why your `document.querySelector("#app")` always finds the element.

-the reason why i asked you to add this code is because this is the base structure for any vite vanilla js project. the only things you will ever change are the `<title>` and what goes inside `<body>`.

 once you have the basics working, you can extend this by adding a search bar, date picker, or styling with css. the core fetch pattern stays the same.